coreybutler/iam/README.md

 }
 ```

+If you're running an older version of Node (<12.x.x), you may need to
-The script must be executed using the `--experimental-modules` flag:
+run Node with the `--experimental-modules` flag:

 `node --experimental-modules index.js`

+For more information, read the [ES Module Support Announcement](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff).

 See the [api example](https://github.com/coreybutler/iam/tree/master/examples/api) for a working example.